Chapter 87 Decorating

 The first real kiss they have had in a month.

-“I am so glad you, you said yes.
+“I am so glad that, you said yes.
 I have to say, I was a bit scared you would have said no.” Brian replies.

 “I want to be with you.
 I hope you know that.”
 Elizabeth says.